 The Cave Nebula (or Caldwell 9) is a diffuse emission nebula in the constellation Cepheus.
 It is one of the prettiest objects in the Sharpless catalog, and seems to "sit" in front of a field of blue Oxygen gas.
 Lot of dust can be seen in the object and it is also surrounded by some dark nebulae and interstellar dust lanes.

 The Cave Nebula is faint, and is a challenge for beginner astrophotographers.
 We spent over 37 hours on this object to get a good result.
-It is best captured in narrowband with a high power telescope.
-You will also need to spend a considerable amount of time on it, especially if image from a light polluted place like us.
+It is best captured in narrowband with a high-power telescope.
+You will also need to spend a considerable amount of time on it, especially if you image from a light-polluted place like us.

 This is our first image with a new telescope we are trying this year thanks to our awesome friend Mark!
 Note that we plan on re-shooting this image, specifically the Sii and Oiii channels as those were taken during the California fires "season" and thin layers of smoke were present in the sky during that time.

 The Cave Nebula from our Bortle 9 backyard in narrowband

 Total Exposure Time: 37 hours and 15 minutes

 The telescope we used to capture the Cave Nebula is the Stellarvue SVX130, an upgrade from our Meade 115mm.

 With the reducer, it has an almost identical field of view in terms of focal length (655mm vs 644mm) and the Cave Nebula fits really nicely!

 Something absolutely awesome about this telescope is that it came with a Moonlite Nightcrawler focuser/rotator, and it has been working perfectly so far!
 Unlike our ZWO focuser, this one has zero backlash!